Make Data Literacy an Explicit Focus of the Strategic Business Agenda

 Although conversant in the people, process and technology capabilities required for business change, few executives and professionals are fluent in the language of data – a crucial capability in a digital world.

 The concept of data fluency.

-is a social problem,
+Data communication is a social problem, not a technological problem.

 These past few years, many organizations have found it critical to strive for data volume and invest in technological solutions in order to stock them.
 However, the first generations of business intelligence were designed to meet the IT teams’ needs, de facto, business professions.

 Capitalizing on an organization’s data is not only a technological problem but also a social problem; vast quantities of data collected by enterprises remain disconnected from the people who might make use of it.